 Recovery can be the next great chapter in the story of your life.
-You begin building a future of hope, faith, and courage by making the decision to seek help now.
-Oceanfront Recovery, a treatment facility in beautiful Laguna Beach, offers individualized treatment option to meet your specific needs and help you begin the journey of recovery.
-For more information about treatment programs, please call today: (877) 279-1777
+You begin building a future of hope, faith, and courage by deciding to seek help now.
+Oceanfront Recovery, a treatment facility in beautiful Laguna Beach, offers individualized treatment options to meet your specific needs and help you begin the recovery journey.
+For more information about treatment programs, please call today at (877) 279-1777.